Skip to main content

 Managing Projects in Rill Cloud

 Once an organization is created, you can populate it with projects.
-Each project is connected to a single Github repository and has its own set or sources, models, metric views, and explore dashboards.
+Each project is connected to a single GitHub repository and has its own set or sources, models, metric views, and explore dashboards.
 A defined object in a project cannot be shared to another project.

 Project